htutarkar67/ICT111-WatchMate-MVP/README.md

 | Lab 02 | Opportunity Scanning & Selection | Reviewed several project ideas, applied NUF scoring, and selected the Movie Recommendation System. | Completed |

 ## Current Status
-During Lab 1, the team established the project repository, selected the Movie Recommendation System idea, identified the target users and problem area, and assigned team roles.
-The initial project structure was also prepared.
+During Lab 1, the team set up the project repository, selected the Movie Recommendation System concept, defined the target users and problem area, and assigned team responsibilities.
+The initial project structure was also organized to support future development.

 ### Current Status